flutterscope/flutterscope.com/README.md

 # The official website for FlutterScope.

-This is the main branch
+This is the dev branch